OWASP/CheatSheetSeries/README.md

 # Folders

-**cheatsheets_to_convert**:
-* Contains the cheat sheets markdown files converted with PANDOC and for which a convertion work is needed in order to be cleanly converted to Github markdown.

 **cheatsheets_excluded**:
-* Contains the cheat sheets markdown files converted with PANDOC and for which a discution must be made in order to decide if we include them into the V2 of the project due to the content has not been updated since a long time or is not relevant anymore.
+* Contains the cheat sheets markdown files converted with PANDOC and for which a discussion must be made in order to decide if we include them into the V2 of the project due to the content has not been updated since a long time or is not relevant anymore.
+See this [open discussion](https://github.com/OWASP/CheatSheetSeries/issues/13).

 **cheatsheets**:
 * Contains the final cheat sheets files.
-* Any `.md` file present at the root of this folder is considered as `converted` and the associated cheat sheet is considered released.
+* Any `.md` file present into this folder is considered released.

 **assets**:
 * Contains the assets used by the cheat sheets (images, pdf, zip...).